sigil-johnstevens/character-vault/README.md

 # Character Vault

 The Character Vault provides powerful tools for managing and syncing Foundry VTT Actors across multiple games.
 These functions streamline character management and synchronization across different RPG sessions.
 More features and details will be added as the module evolves.
-This module assumes basic knowledge of GitHub including making a repository and setting up access tokens.
+This module assumes basic knowledge of GitHub, including creating a repository and setting up access tokens.
 You can learn more by consulting [GitHub Docs](https://docs.github.com/en)

 ## User Interface

-Players can use the right click context menu on an Owned Actor to access import functions only.
+Players can only use the right-click context menu on an Owned Actor to access import functions.

 - **Import from GitHub:** Overwrite an existing owned actor with one from GitHub (best done on blank Actors).
-- **Export to GitHub (GM Only):** Send single Actor data to GitHub with confirmation notification (note this overwirtes previous versions of the same actor in the repo)
+- **Export to GitHub (GM Only):** Send single Actor data to GitHub with confirmation notification (note this overwrites previous versions of the same actor in the repo)

 ## Game Master Interface